User

 composer require piko/user

-This package will install the User component.
+This package provides the Piko\User component.

 Configuration